-Credit Hours: 6 Prerequisite: EDU 476 and Candidates must meet all Availability: On demand Georgia approved requirements.
+Credit Hours: 6 Prerequisite: EDU 476 and Candidates must meet all Georgia approved requirements.

 EDU 478 Clinical Practice

 Clinical Practice is arranged in approved School Partner sites and the candidate is required to spend all day in the participating school.
 The candidate is provided an opportunity to study the total school curriculum and larger community.